Envoys-Reborn/hermetics/README.md

 ## Forum Based Play-by-Post RPG

-The repository contains books and other references to document myself to be able to create this enormous project
+The repository contains books and other references serving as documentation to create this project

 &copy; 2025